matthewoestreich/predict-v8-randomness/README.md

 ```

 #### Provide Your Own Seed Sequence

+For every 10 predictions it takes ~3 seconds to compute, so be mindful of performance.
+A good rule of thumb is : seconds to compute = (number of predictions / 3).

 The provided sequence must contain at least 4 elements.
 Anything fewer will cause prediction accuracy to drop.